 In Plus500 Invest, you can trade stocks (real shares of the companies).
 In Plus500 CFD, on the other hand, you can only trade CFDs on several financial instruments.
 The distinction is important because CFDs are leveraged and riskier products, which may exacerbate your losses.

 Overall, the broker offers solid stock trading platforms for Saudi Arabian customers, where you can open an Islamic account.
-The platforms have low costs, reliability and safety, interesting features and products for beginners and experienced traders, and good usability.
+The platforms have low costs, reliability and safety, interesting features and products for beginners (demo account) and experienced traders, and good usability.
 As a downside, though, you will not have access to ETFs.

 If you want to learn more about Plus500, please check our full Plus500 review.